NOTE: click here for the companion R-script for this lecture.

 • What sources of sampling or measurement error should I make the greatest effort to minimize?

-Power analysis, example
+Power analysis example

-Imagine we are designing a monitoring program for a population of an at-risk species, and we want to have at least a 75% chance of detecting a decline in abundance of 25% or more over a 25 year period.
+Imagine we are designing a monitoring program for a population of an at-risk species, and we want to have at least a 75% chance of detecting a decline in abundance of 15% or more over a 25 year period.
 Let’s assume that we are using visual counts, and that the probability of encountering each member of the population is 2% per person-day.
-The most recent population estimate was 1000: here we will assume that is known with certainty.
+The most recent population estimate was 1000: here we assume that is known with certainty.

 What we know: